 William Jefferson Clinton – Bill to just about everyone – was US President for two terms, leader of the country from 1993 through to 2001.
 He was a Democrat President, having served following two Republicans – George HW Bush and Ronald Reagan – and ahead of another, George W Bush.

-Clinton’s time in office was a colourful one, with threats of impeachment over extramarital activities overshadowing some of his good work as leader of the free world – however, there is much more about the 42nd President worth reading up on.
+Clinton’s time in office was a colorful one, with threats of impeachment over extramarital activities overshadowing some of his good work as leader of the free world – however, there is much more about the 42nd President worth reading up on.
 How much do you know?
-Let’s take a closer look at some interesting facts about Bill Clinton…
+Let’s take a closer look at some fun facts about Bill Clinton…